bahaidev/bahai-dev-humor/The Eternal Faith of God Version 9.md

 What follows is humor (or at least an attempt at it).
 It uses terminology used in computer software as if the Faith of God were to be written in such terms.
 Remember that "God loves laughter", and as this is intended respectfully, please do not take offense at the tongue-in-cheek comparison...
 Feel free to pass this along.
-(It is released into the public domain)
+(It is released into the public domain or MIT, as you prefer.)

 Warmest regards...